Dani Rodrigues: Greece / Return to England

 Rodrigues was released by Walsall in January 2003, having made just one substitute appearance against Ipswich Town.
-He moved to Ionikos F.C. from Greece shortly after, scoring both of his Superleague goals for the side in the last round as they narrowly avoided top-flight relegation.
+He moved to Ionikos in Greece shortly after, scoring both of his Super League goals for the side in the last round as they narrowly avoided top-flight relegation.

 In March 2004, Rodrigues returned to England by joining Yeovil Town on a short-term contract, and netted four times in as many appearances, including a brace after coming off the bench on his debut against Bury.
 His exploits impressed Bournemouth boss Sean O'Driscoll, and he re-joined the latter for a second spell at the start of 2004–05.

 In his second spell at Dean Court, with the club still competing in the Football League One, Rodrigues scored seven goals from 60 competitive matches.

 New Zealand Knights

-In August 2006, Rodrigues signed for New Zealand Knights FC (who however took part in the Australian A-League).
+In August 2006, Rodrigues signed for New Zealand Knights (who however took part in the Australian A-League).
 He was seriously injured once again, this time with a rupture of the anterior cruciate ligament which kept him out of the game for the rest of the season.